 In a recent Telegraph interview, Lisa Rutherford, seasonal events buyer at John Lewis, stated ‘Growth [in Easter decorating] is incredible, year-on-year.
 People are really getting into Easter with trees, decorative eggs and bunting.
 It’s a really inexpensive way to celebrate a special time of year.’

 I know, from what my customers tell me, that a perceived lack of flair for this type of decorating is a concern you might resonate with.
-You’ve seen the surge in available Easter decorations in the stores and would love to get in on the action but you’re just not quite sure what Easter decorations to buy and what to do with them.
+You’ve seen the surge in available Easter decorations and would love to get in on the action but you’re just not quite sure what Easter decorations to buy and what to do with them.

 Maybe you assume that those lovely pastel Easter touches are exclusively for arty, crafty types who have a real gift for all this stuff.